 2.3.
-"Seniority" Date for Probationary and Temporary Certificated Employees
+"Seniority" Date and Status for Probationary and Temporary Certificated Employees

-Seniority for probationary employees is based on the first date of paid service in a probationary position.
-A certificated employee who serves at least seventy-five percent (75%) of the number of workdays of the District as a temporary employee, and then is employed as a probationary employee in the following school year, shall have as his/her seniority date the first day of paid service in the preceding year.
+Seniority for probationary 1 and 2 employees is based on the first date of paid service in a probationary position.
+Probationary 1 and 2 employees who have worked at least seventy-five percent (75%) of the school year will advance to the next Probationary or Permanent status.
+A certificated employee who serves at least seventy-five percent (75%) of the number of workdays of the District as a temporary or Probationary 0 employee, and then is employed as a probationary employee in the following school year, shall have as his/her seniority date the first day of paid service in the preceding year.